What a Tel Aviv Local Really Wants You to Know: An Honest Interview

 Q: Budget tips?

-Noa: Street food.
-Falafel (15-25 ILS), sabich (30-35 ILS), hummus plate (25-35 ILS).
-You can eat incredibly well for 60-80 ILS per day on street food alone.
+Street food.
+Falafel (15-25 ILS), sabich (30-35 ILS), a hummus plate (25-35 ILS).
+You can eat incredibly well for 60-80 ILS a day on street food alone.

 Happy hours (usually 5-8PM) cut cocktail prices by 30-50%.
-Business lunch menus (50-80 ILS at sit-down restaurants) are the dining hack.
-Kiosk beers are 15-25 ILS vs. bar prices of 35-50 ILS.
+Business-lunch menus (50-80 ILS at sit-down restaurants) are the dining hack.
+Kiosk beers run 15-25 ILS versus 35-50 ILS at a bar.

-Use Tel-O-Fun bikes (17 ILS/day, first 30 min of each ride free) and buses (5.90 ILS) instead of taxis.
+Lean on Tel-O-Fun bikes (17 ILS/day, first 30 minutes of each ride free) and buses (5.90 ILS) instead of taxis.

-Q: Your perfect Tel Aviv day?
+Q: The perfect Tel Aviv day?